-1. If fraud is detected during or with respect to an interim examination, or if there is serious suspicion of fraud, then the Examiner or the invigilator immediately informs the student concerned and makes a note on the work that is submitted by the student.
+If fraud is detected during or with respect to an interim examination, or if there is serious suspicion of fraud, then the Examiner or the invigilator immediately informs the student concerned and makes a note on the work that is submitted by the student.
 In addition, the Examiner or invigilator confiscates any evidence of fraud.
 The student can continue to work on his interim examination unless in case of disturbance of order or refusal to follow up instructions of the Examiner by the student, as meant in Article 15 section 5, which gives reason to exclude the student from further participation as meant in Article 15 section 6.

 - 2. Article 16 is also applicable and measures taken in case of fraud can be combined with measures taken on the basis of article 16. - 3.
-As soon as possible after the suspicion of fraud arises, during the taking or grading of the test, the examiner or invigilator shall make a written report of the suspicious circumstances found.
+As soon as possible after the interim examination during which fraud was detected, or, if the Examiner or invigilator was unable to immediately ascertain whether fraud has actually been committed, as soon as possible after suspected fraud was detected, the Examiner or invigilator will make a written report about the fraud.
 If the student concerned has refused to hand over possible evidence, then this is noted in the report.
-The Examiner submits this report to the Examining Board.
+The Examiner submits this report to the Examining Board and can propose sanctions.
 The Examining Board gives the student the opportunity to submit written commentary on the report or to be heard. - 4.
-If the Examining Board has concluded that fraud has been committed, this will be noted down in the personal file of the student in question. - 5.
-Depending on the severity of the fraud, including repeated fraud, the Examining Board can impose the following sanctions: - a. reprimand; - b. the decision that no result will be determined for the corresponding interim examination; - c. exclusion from the corresponding interim examination for no more than one year; - d. exclusion from the final examination for no more than one year; - exclusion from one or more interim examination periods and exclusion from practicals, theses and internships, or any other practical assignments during one or more educational periods; - f. during a period of no more than one year, suspending the assessment of papers, written reports or theses; - g. a combination of the above measures. - 6.
-In the context of group education, if the Examining Board ascertains group fraud, then the sanctions referred to in a-g in clause 5, can be applied to all members of the group that has committed fraud. - 7.
+Depending on the severity of the fraud, including repeated fraud, the Examining Board can impose the following sanctions: - a. reprimand; - the decision that no result will be determined for the corresponding interim examination; - c. exclusion from the corresponding interim examination for no more than one year; - d. exclusion from the final examination for no more than one year; - e. exclusion from one or more interim examination periods and exclusion from practicals, theses and internships, or any other practical assignments during one or more educational periods; - f. during a period of no more than one year, suspending the assessment of papers, written reports or theses; - g. a combination of the above measures. - 5.
+In the context of group education, if the Examining Board ascertains group fraud, then the sanctions referred to in a-g in clause 4, can be applied to all members of the group that has committed fraud. - 6.
 If the Examining Board imposed a sanction sentenced for serious fraud, and, moreover, is of the opinion that the seriousness of the fraud will justify, it may propose that the Executive Board terminates the enrolment of the student concerned.
-The Executive Board then decides. - 8.
-The Examining Board informs the student in writing about the sanction(s) that have been imposed, and keeps a copy of these documents in its archives.
+The Executive Board then decides. - The Examining Board informs the student in writing about the sanction(s) that have been imposed, and keeps a copy of these documents in its archives.

 Chapter 7.
-Adaptations for students with a disability or chronic illness
+Adaptations for students with a

+disability or chronic illness